joelparkerhenderson/statement-of-work/README.md

 Include the most-relevant language, such as "This is a work for hire as described by U.S. California law.".

 If you prefer to provide more information about the type, then add an appendix section "Type".

+Example: This is a work-for-hire agreement, as defined under U.S. California law, wherein the vendor is contracted to deliver a fully customized CRM system for XYZ Corporation.
+All intellectual property, including software code, documentation, and related materials developed during the project, will be owned by XYZ Corporation upon completion and full payment.
+The vendor will perform the work as an independent contractor, adhering to the project’s defined requirements, milestones, and deadlines, with no employee-employer relationship established.
+The vendor is responsible for providing all necessary resources, including personnel, tools, and equipment, to complete the project, while ensuring compliance with all applicable laws and regulations during the development and implementation phases.

 ### Payment